thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - This layer aggregates the various complex patterns detected by earlier layers into a more consistent, task-friendly representation.
 - It prepares a clean and focused feature map that contains distilled information needed for the final predictions made by the output heads.
 - Acts as a final adjustment layer to align the network's learned features with the specific needs of power control and user association prediction.
+- Output size: M x K x 64.

-After Conv Block 2, the network splits into two branches:
+After Conv Block 2, the network splits into two branches of output heads:

 **Power Control Head**
-- Conv layer (3×3, 64 filters) followed by sigmoid activation.
-- Outputs normalized power control values (range 0 to 1) for each AP-UE pair.
+- A specialized output branch designed to predict normalized power allocation decisions for each AP-UE pair.
+- Structure: A 2D convolution layer with 3×3 filters, followed by a sigmoid activation function.
 - Why Conv?
-Keeps local relationships intact.
-- Why Sigmoid?
-Power values are normalized between 0 and 1.
+Using a convolutional layer ensures that local spatial patterns and relationships between neighboring APs and UEs are preserved during the final prediction.
+This helps the model make decisions that are sensitive to nearby network conditions.
+- Why 3×3?
+A small receptive field captures local dependencies without blending unrelated distant AP-UE interactions.
+- The 3×3×64 kernel collects information from a local 3×3 neighborhood across all 64 learned features, multiplies and sums them, and produces one output number at each AP-UE pair.
+- The sigmoid activation constrains the output values between 0 and 1, matching the normalized power control targets used during training.
+This guarantees that the model outputs physically meaningful power allocations suitable for real-world system constraints.
+- Output: A matrix of size M x K, where each element represents the predicted normalized power for a specific AP-UE pair.

 **User Association Head**
-- Conv layer (3×3, 64 filters) followed by sigmoid activation.
+- Conv layer (3×3, 64 filters) followed by sigmoid activation, which is similar to Power Control Head
-- Outputs association probability (range 0 to 1) for each AP-UE pair.
+- Output: A matrix of size M x K, where each element represents an association probability (range 0 to 1) for each AP-UE pair.
-- Why Conv?
-Maintains the spatial structure.
-- Why Sigmoid?
-Predicts association likelihoods.

-Each output head predicts an M x K matrix:
-- Rows correspond to Access Points (APs).
-- Columns correspond to User Equipments (UEs).

-Thus, the model outputs directly reflect the physical structure of the wireless system.
+Even though the Power Control Head and User Association Head have the same structure (3×3×64 convolution + sigmoid), they predict different types of outputs because they are trained with different ground truth labels (continuous power vs. binary association).

 Note that standard practice in CNNs — especially with 3×3 convolutions — involves applying padding of 1 pixel on all sides.
 This preserves the spatial size of the input, ensuring that the Access Point–User Equipment (AP–UE) relationship grid (M × K) remains consistent throughout the network.
 Padding is thus implicitly applied in ConvBlock 1, the ResNet blocks, and ConvBlock 2.
+Also, the bias term from each layer is omitted here to ensure clarity expression.

 #### Why Not Fully Connected Networks?